-A selection process will occur for this subject which entails determining students' ability to work independently whilst following safety procedures and instructions, based on previous staff observations.
-Selection is also dependent on successful course completion of Year 9 and/or Year 10 Mechanical Workshop, due to the technical nature of the course.
+A selection process will occur for this subject which entails students submitting an 'Expression of Interest.'
+Selection will then be determined after considering the responces provided in the Expression of Interest and upon the nominated students' ability to work independently whilst following safety procedures and instructions is assessed, based on previous staff observations.

+Selection may also be dependent upon successful course completion of Year 9 and/or Year 10 Mechanical Workshop, due to the technical nature of the course.
+Expressions of Interest close at 3pm, Friday 28th June 2024.
+Follow the link below to complete an Expression of Interest:

+Expression of interest - Year 11 AUTO